We have three young kids so we don’t fly a lot.

 Capital One Spark Miles for Business

 The Capital One Spark Miles for Business is another Capital One card that will give you a $100 credit for one Global Entry or TSA PreCheck application every four years.
-The card also gives a 50,000 mile bonus, worth $500 in travel, once you spend $4,500 on purchases in the first three months of account opening.
+The card also gives a 50,000 miles after you spend $4,500 in the first 3 months from account opening.

 The card has a $0 intro annual fee for the first year than it’s $95.